Tim275/pi-cluster/README.md

     </tr>
 </table>

-### Microservices Architecture

-I'm experimenting with building lightweight microservices that communicate through Kafka topics, using Go and TypeScript:

-- **Event producers** feed data into the platform from various sources
-- **Stream processors** transform and enrich events in real-time
-- **Event consumers** execute actions based on processed events

-This setup provides practical experience with modern event-driven architecture patterns and complements my Kubernetes expertise with real-world messaging scenarios.

 ## Cluster Management Interface

 My homelab is orchestrated using a combination of GitOps tools that ensure all configurations remain declarative and consistent.
 I use Flux CD for continuous deployment and Renovate for automated dependency updates.
 This central interface, accessible via [Homepage](http://homepage.timourhomelab.org), provides a complete overview of cluster health, installed apps, and infrastructure status.